 Besides, a total of 181 CEOs have signed this year's statement from the Business Roundtable.
 Along similar lines, this declaration states that generating profit and shareholder value is not the only aim of the companies because there is now "a fundamental commitment to all the stakeholders."

-Examples of Brand Activism: Some campaigns genuine, others hypocritical and questionable
+Some campaigns genuine, others hypocritical and questionable

-In conclusion, the recent worldwide events in terms of racial discrimination, LGBTQ rights, immigration, human rights, economic inequality, women's reproductive rights—among other causes—have encouraged debate on whether the brands are doing enough to fight social injustices.
+In conclusion, the recent worldwide events in terms of racial discrimination, LGBTQ rights, immigration, human rights, economic inequality, women's reproductive rights — among other causes — have encouraged debate on whether the brands are doing enough to fight social injustices.
 Besides, political and socioeconomic factors have intensified the relationship between corporations and activists.
 Brands have realized they need activism, and therefore, have started to look for organizations to support.